 March 3rd is Japanese Girls' Day--also known as Doll's Festival--and is called Hina Matsuri in Japanese.
 People celebrate by displaying a set of Hina dolls in the house, praying for the health and happiness of their daughters.
 There are also special food delicacies that play a part, both for their beautiful appearance as well as their exotic tastes.

-Traditionally, parents or grandparents of a newborn girl buy a set of gorgeous hina dolls unless they have special dolls, which are inherited from generation to generation.
+Traditionally, parents or grandparents of a newborn girl buy a set of gorgeous Hina dolls for the baby, unless they have special dolls that are inherited from generation to generation.